elninotech/uppload-examples/examples/meta/README.md

 # Meta Example

 This is a usage example for [Uppload](https://github.com/elninotech/uppload), the open-source file uploading widget.
+This meta example can be used as a base directory to add a new example.

 ## 🛠 Development